Want to Plan a Custom Pilgrimage to Poland for Your Group?It all starts with a phone call.

 The nation of Poland has a rich Catholic history, but also one of tremendous persecution.
 Throughout these periods of strife, the people have remained devoutly Catholic.
 It can arguably be said that is is the most Catholic of all European countries, as the others have drifted far from their Christian roots.
 Of course, no one can dispute the effect that one Polish priest had on the world: Saint (Pope) John Paul II.
 His Pontificate helped launch what was certainly one of the most significant events of the 20th Century.

-Read More About Traveling to Poland, Russia, and Eastern Europe
+Read More About Traveling to Poland and Central Europe

 What Should I Know Before I Go to Poland, Russia, and Eastern Europe?